 I first felt called to do this work back in 2015 when I experienced the birth of my daughter.
 Not only was I very young and pregnant, but I also chose to go against the "societal norm" of that time by deciding to hire a midwife instead of an OBGYN, and to have a water-birth at a birthing center instead of a hospital, like all of my peers and family had done.
 In addition to this, after my daughter was born I further went against the societal norms of that time by choosing to do extended breastfeeding until my daughter was over 2 years of age and old enough to reach and grab for the breast herself (which she did)!
 This, in turn, made me the topic of major scrutiny and the subject of many mean looks and unsupportive comments not only publicly as a young mother, but within my friend groups and family as well.
 This experience planted the seed and caused me to dig deeper into and question the standard of care that we accept as the "norm" in our society today, regarding pregnancy, birth and postpartum support.

-In addition to this, it also caused me to go back and process my own birth story.
-While my midwife and doula were nothing short of AMAZING, my "peaceful" water-birth didn't go as planned and I opted for a hospital-transfer.
-I was able to experience, first-hand, the effect that emotional trauma can have on your birthing experience as well as the difference of care received in both settings.
-This experience not only made me an advocate for the birthing person's personal autonomy, but an activist for reproductive justice.Witnessing the maternal health crisis against people of color sparked this activism even further.
+After processing and debriefing my own traumatic birth story (a peaceful water-birth turned last minute hospital transfer), I further peaked my interest into the birth world as I was able to experience, first-hand, the effect that emotional trauma can have on your birthing experience as well as witnessing the difference in the model of care I received in both settings.
+This experience not only lead me to become an advocate for the birthing person's personal autonomy, but an activist for reproductive justice and the movement of reproductive rights.Witnessing the maternal health crisis against people of color sparked this activism even further.